ai4os/ai4-docs/source/user/quickstart.rst

    This will give you a better idea on how the platform could be useful to you.
 4. Once you have decided what is your user role, take a look at the corresponding HowTo tutorials.

-   If you still don't know where to start, deploying a module in the Dashboard to :doc:`perform a simple inference </user/howto/inference-remotely>` is always a good start.
+   If you still don't know where to start, deploying a module in the Dashboard to :doc:`perform a simple inference </user/howto/inference-remotely>` is always a good choice to get a grasp of the Platform functionalities.

 Enjoy! 🚀